PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 14:10:52
+Last updated: 2024-04-02 14:12:55
-Random Quote: Never find fault with the absent. - Alexander Pope
+Random Quote: Just because something doesn't do what you planned it to do doesn't mean it's useless. - Thomas Edison